HomeESA by StateESA Letter Maine

 Individually trained to perform specific tasks for a psychiatric disability — such as grounding during a panic episode or interrupting harmful patterns.
 Covered under the ADA with full public access.
 A PSD letter documents the disability, but training, not paperwork, is what defines a service dog.

 Considering a PSD in Maine?
 A psychiatric service dog must be trained to perform disability-related tasks, which typically takes several months.
-There is no legal requirement to register or certify a service dog.
+There’s no legal requirement to register or certify a service dog.
 We can connect you with a Maine-licensed mental health professional for a PSD recommendation that documents the underlying disability.

 Maine ESA Letter FAQs